Home | Browse Topics | Criminal & traffic law | Driving and traffic law | Riding buses and trains without paying (“Fare evasion”)

 So that the ticket inspectors can get the information they need in order to give you an infringement notice in those situations, they’ve got the legal power to require you to tell them your full name, address, phone number and date of birth.
 If you refuse to tell them, or if you give them false information, this is a criminal offence, and if you’re convicted you can be fined up to $1,000.
 This will also give you a criminal record, unlike getting an infringement notice.
 It’s classed as a Category 1 offence, which means you’ll be dealt with in the District Court – for more information about the court process for Category 1 offences (see: “Category 1 driving offences: Fines or community-based sentences only”).

 If you’ve refused to show the ticket inspector evidence that you’ve paid, they can also order you to get off the bus or train (or not let you on if you haven’t yet boarded it).
-If you refuse, this is also a criminal offence, punishable by a fine of up to $1,000.
+If you refuse, this is also a criminal offence, and you could get fined up to $1,000.

 Did this answer your question?